-Information about your particular programme of study is made available via a Subject Information Leaflet and can be found here.
+Information about your particular programme of study is made available via a Subject Information Leaflet and can be found at www.hope.ac.uk/undergraduate/subjectleaflets.
 If you are studying a combined programme, then it may be that two Subject Information Leaflets are applicable to you.